What is Supervision? Why is it required?

-In essence a Professional Supervisor needs to be an experienced clinical counselor who has had at least four years practical counselling experience, and who has completed a qualification in supervision or enrolled in an ACCA recognized course in supervision or completed a qualification in supervision as part of a degree.
+In essence a Professional Supervisor needs to be an experienced clinical counsellor who has had at least five years practical counselling experience, and who has completed a qualification in supervision or enrolled in an ACCA recognized course in supervision or completed a qualification in supervision as part of a degree.

 Who is not a Professional Supervisor?

 - Anyone who does not meet the discussed criteria;

 - Anyone who has a counselling qualification but does not meet the criteria;

 - Anyone who is qualified as a counsellor but has not had at least five years formal counselling experience.
 This includes academics and employees of training establishments.

 - Costs per session and any extras eg, STD phone calls;

 - Amount of sessions per client contact time;

 - Reporting procedures for any occurrences that involve ethical and/or legal issues;